openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

   }
 }
 ```
-> note that because of the default value system in OpenFisca, the variables that have not been defined explicitly are either calculated or take on their default value.
+**Note that because of the default value system in OpenFisca, the variables that have not been defined explicitly are either calculated or take on their default value.**

 ## Computing a variable

-Once you have described the situation, you can compute all variables that have a formula.
+Once you have described the situation, you can compute all variables in the Country Package.

 To indicate you want a variable computed, insert the variable in the corresponding entity and indicate the time period followed by the term `null`.